arteck/ioBroker.xsense/python/python-xsense/README.rst

 Development
 -----------

-This library is in an early development stage and created primarily to make an integration for home assistant.
+This library is in an early development stage https://github.com/theosnel/python-xsense